 -Students will be spaced 6’ or more apart using a grid on the floor.
 We will suspend prop sharing or partner work & hand holding generally used in classes until we are advised it is safe to do so.

 While all of this may sound overwhelming, we promise to do our very best to provide a high quality of service and as much normalcy as possible.
-Our June and July classes were highly successful in providing the same quality of service as before while utilizing most of these precautions.
-I know for many of you the mask mandate is an issue, and we want you to know ask soon as that mandate is lifted it will become optional.
+Our classes from June until now have been highly successful in providing the same quality of service as before while utilizing these precautions.
 Our staff will continue to wear masks as long as it is recommended in an effort to protect students, but we are very aware that activity in a mask can be difficult for some.
 We will allow for breaks as necessary and hope that you are all willing to work with us within the mandates and recommendations we are receiving.